Taguwa/Taguwa/README.md

 ```
 hi there my profile.

+I was born in Japan and live in Japan.

 this page explain about my dev environment.

 Personal repositories are used for backup and sharing code.